-It is recommended that two people are involved.
+Without the balancing aid, it is recommended that two people are involved.
 Push/pull the telescope so that it slides forward in the saddle.
 With care, the telescope can be pointed slightly downward, allowing gravity to help slide the telescope within the saddle.